idibau/cs2bim/README.md

 ### Groups

 Every exported object can be assigned to a group (zero to multiple).
 If defined empty (groups: []), no groups are created.
-The assignment is defined by an attribute value (of the sql query).
-For each attribute value, that is used as a group assignment, there should be a group configuration.
+The assignment is defined by an attribute value (of the SQL query).
+For each attribute value used as a group assignment, there should be a group configuration.
-For each group assignment the system is creating an ifc group according to the group configuration with its parameters ( entity_type and any number of attributes).
+For each group assignment the system is creating an ifc group according to the group configuration with its parameters (entity_type and any number of attributes).
 When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.

-When defining a group you can use "." to create nested group structures.
+When defining a group, you can use "." to create nested group structures.
 (IfcGroupKey)

 ### Example